detroiki/detroiki/README.md

 # Hi there :wave:

-- Studied in :de: and :finland:
+- I studied in :de: and :finland:
   - :computer: Computer Science and
   - :dna: Life Science Informatics
  - :keyboard: Working in R, Python, and, occasionally in C++